Your Dryer’s Thermal fuse:

 I get a ton of questions from folks with ‘no heat’ dryers, and thought I’d

 tell you about the second most common cause of the problem – the thermal fuse (actually, these days, I think the numbers of open elements and blown thermal fuses are running about even in electric dryers).

-(Note: to satisfy the legal guys, I have to first point you toward my 'disclaimer' when providing this kind of information):
+(Note: to satisfy the legal guys, I have to first point you toward my 'disclaimer' when providing this kind of information): My Disclaimer

-To be fair, this failure’s usually not the thermal fuse’s fault, but the real cause lies in a partially (or completely) clogged dryer vent system.
+OK, to be fair, this failure’s usually not the thermal fuse’s fault, but the real cause lies in a partially (or completely) clogged dryer vent system.
 In those cases, the thermal fuse is just doing the job it was designed for.